dry-rb/dry-rb.org/source/gems/dry-types/built-in-types.html.md

 - `definition` - base type definitions with primitive class and options
 - `strict` - constrained types with a primitive type check applied to input
 - `coercible` - types with constructors using kernel coercions
-- `form` - types with constructors performing non-strict coercions specific to HTTP params
+- `params` - types with constructors performing non-strict coercions specific to HTTP params
 - `json` - types with constructors performing non-strict coercions specific to JSON
 - `maybe` - types accepting either nil or a specific primitive type